 About Bobcat Well-Being Tips

 Weekly evidence-based health & well-being tips that will provide you with education from accredited sources that will provide you with the tools to BE ACTIVE, BE CONNECTED, and BE YOURSELF.
-These tips will be shared weekly on Wednesdays beginning March 25th, posted and archived on this page.
+These tips will be shared weekly on Wednesdays throughout the semester, and posted and archived on this page.